U.S. court revives BP retirement-plan lawsuit

 A unanimous three-judge panel ordered U.S. District Judge Keith Ellison in Houston to take another look at the claims of participants in the retirement savings plans.

-The participants said the value of a BP stock fund in which their money was invested fell by $1.85 billion (1 billion pounds) in the months after the Deepwater Horizon rig exploded in the Gulf of Mexico.
+The participants said the value of a BP stock fund in which their money was invested fell by $1.85 billion in the months after the Deepwater Horizon rig exploded in the Gulf of Mexico.
 The explosion killed 11 workers and caused the worst ever U.S. offshore oil spill.

 The participants alleged that BP misled them, as investors, and as early as 2007 overstated the safety controls the company had in place.